twelvelabs/stamp/README.md

 # Stamp

-Stamp is a CLI tool for creating new projects (or new files in existing projects) from templates.
+Stamp is a CLI tool for creating new projects (or files) from templates.

 ## Usage